-- Pizza: Sprinkle on top of pizza for an extra burst of flavor and texture.
-It pairs particularly well with spicy sausage or pepperoni.
+- Pizza: Sprinkle on top of Chicago style deep dish pizza for an extra burst of flavor and texture.
+This sauce is yummy with spicy sausage or pepperoni.

 - Charcuterie boards: Makes a great addition to any charcuterie board, adding color and flavor to cured meats, cheeses, and crackers.